containerize-com/Products/en/devops/compose/faqs.md

 ### **FAQs**

-### What is Compose used for?
+### What is Docker Compose?
-Compose is a free easy to use and open source contianer management UI for Docker and Kubernetes environment.
-Compose makes it easier for you to manage your Docker containers, images, networks, and volumes from the web based Compose GUI dashboard.
+Docker Compose is an opens source software used for defining, sharing and running multi-container Docker applications.
+Docker compose file works by defining rules in a docker-compose.yaml, how the multiple containers or services are configured.
+It helps to helps speed up the multi-container process.
-### Is Compose free?
+### Is Docker Compose open source?
-Yes, Compose is free to use and download container management tool for container environments.
+Docker has open sourced the Compose Specification into a standalone organization for defining and running multi-container, cloud-native applications.
+Docker Compose source code repository is available at [Github](https://github.com/docker/compose).
-### Is Compose open source?
+### Is Docker Compose free?
-Yes, Compose is open source container orchestration management software.
-Compose source code repository is available at [Github](https://github.com/docker/compose).
+Docker Compose is a free for small businesses for defining and running multi container application.
-### In what language is Compose written?
+### In what language is Docker Compose written?
-Compose is written in Go and Javascript programming languages.
+Docker Compose V1 is in Python language while Docker Compose V2 is completely rewritten from scratch in Golang.
-### Does Compose work with Kubernetes?
+### What is docker and docker compose?
-Compose docker swarm management ui works with all flavors of either self hosted or managed Kubernetes to ensure any app deployed is safe and secure.
+The difference between Docker and Docker-compose is that Docker commands are used to run only one container or image at a time.
+While Docker Compose on ubuntu is used to start, stop and manage multi container Docker application, configured in a docker-compose.yaml file.